whskn/Universally-Fair-Scheduler-Visualization/README.md

 - On initialisation (line 7), every weight zi is initialised by a non-negative random value from N0 .
 - In each scheduling cycle,
-(a) SFAIR inputs the set E of all runnable processes (line 10).
+1. SFAIR inputs the set E of all runnable processes (line 10).
-(b) Then it selects a process p to be scheduled next (line 11), such that p is one of the runnable processes with smallest weight.
+2. Then it selects a process p to be scheduled next (line 11), such that p is one of the runnable processes with smallest weight.
 Since several processes may ful l this condition, a random selection is performed among them.
-(c) The weight zp of the process to be scheduled is set to a new random value from N0 (line 12).
+3. he weight zp of the process to be scheduled is set to a new random value from N0 (line 12).